Intercontinental Broadcasting Corporation

-The IBC, along with sister media companies People's Television Network and Philippine Broadcasting Service, form the media arm of the PCO and it is assigned as a secondary state broadcaster that primarily broadcasts education, culture, arts and sports programming.
-Its studios, offices and broadcast facilities are located at the IBC TV Compound, Lot 3-B, Capitol Hills Drive cor.
+IBC, along with government-owned media companies People's Television Network and the Presidential Broadcast Service-Bureau of Broadcast Services, form the media arm of the PCO and it is designated as a secondary state broadcaster that primarily broadcasts education, culture, arts and sports programming.
+Its studios, offices and broadcast facilities are located at the IBC Compound, Lot 3-B, Capitol Hills D rive cor.
 Zuzuarregui Street, Barangay Matandang Balara, Diliman, Quezon City.